Updating the Relay

 Troubleshooting

-• Service won't start — check the error log:
+- Service will not start — check the error log: